Mister Rogers' Neighborhood season 5

 The following is a list of episodes from the fifth season of the PBS series, Mister Rogers' Neighborhood, which aired in 1972.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1

 Mary Sweenie arrives late at Betty's Little Theater for her bird dance.
 X wants to read poetry alone.